 Honours Project, Games Sound Design 2, Acoustics and Spatial Sound, Advanced Audio Processing, Converging Technology for AV and optional module in Digital Signal Processing (Optional module for year 1 or 2 entry students).

 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-CCC at A Level to include Maths and Physics plus GCSE English at C/4.
+A level: CCC at A level to include Maths and Physics plus GCSE English at C/4.

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

 College HND: Sound Production with B in graded unit.